 Our analysis of five telco case studies highlights the challenge for telcos looking to introduce cross-silo working and how approaches are being adapted to fit the organisation and access business benefits.

 How telecoms can adapt and offer customers and other stakeholders an attractive way forward in markets facing inflation, and geopolitical and environmental challenges.

 As telcos attempt to capture the B2B revenue opportunity, marketplace is rapidly becoming an industry buzzword.
 We explore the characteristics of a marketplace and the industries in which telcos have a genuine right-to-play

-Transformation lies at the heart of most telecoms operators’ strategies but change at companies is painfully slow.
+Since we first published this report in 2019, telcos have made significant investments in 5G, but value continues to shift towards service differentiators.
+Transformation remains at the heart of most telecoms operators’ strategies but change has been painfully slow.
 This report explains why agility and innovation – the goals of transformation – will remain elusive until CFOs adopt new resource allocation models at their organisations.

 This research defines and considers the topic “Future of work” – exploring the impact of emerging technologies and economic and social changes on telcos, and identifying how A3 (analytics, AI and automation) can help solve new challenges.

 More telcos are making deals to run their VNFs on the public cloud.
 Not much is live yet.
 But cloud hosting of network functions will support telcos in realising the benefits of cloud-native, and we believe telcos can safely go further and faster.

 Stakeholders have a critical bearing on the success or failure of telco growth plans.
 What are the key groups, what’s needed to optimise chances of success, and how does the Coordination Age help?